-Originally announced in 2015, Making Tax Digital aims to digitize the UK’s taxation system through the use of digital records and online filing through compatible software.
+Originally announced in 2015, Making Tax Digital aims to digitise the UK’s taxation system through the use of digital records and online filing through compatible software.
 As the deadline for the same comes closer, most businesses are still unsure about what needs to be done and how.

 The UK was not the first one to do this.
 Poland recently announced the abolition of VAT returns from the beginning of 2019.
 Trends and forecasts from multiple sources suggest going digital for tax and accounting purposes now seems inevitable.
 A significant component of this is making sure all your business expense receipts and reimbursement proofs are available and auditable digitally.

 In this article, we will explore some of the most common challenges finance and accounting teams face with reimbursements.
-Additionally, we will understand some of the best practices to overcome these challenges by using the right software for your organization.
+Additionally, we will understand some of the best practices to overcome these challenges by using the right software for your organisation.

 35% of companies ask their employees for paper receipts to support their expense claims.
 This is after almost every compliance and/or regulatory body across the world, encouraged businesses to refrain from paper receipts.
 This was done to reduce the carbon footprint and encourage paperless transactions.

 Let’s look at how business processes are responsible for cases where this happens:

 The solution to process limitations here is straightforward.
 The finance and accounting teams in no way should entertain paper-based forms, sheets, receipts or any other reimbursement related proof.
 Businesses can make it even easier for their employees by accounting as per the latest compliance guidelines changes (like IRS announcing that receipts for business expenses below $75 need not be supported with receipts.)
 Additionally, it is crucial to keep updating your expense policies continually.

 For businesses that have acknowledged the process problems and have made digital uploads mandatory, the next set of issues are presented by software limitations.

 Some of the most common software limitations are: